Johnnybarbudo/rpi-sensor/README.md

 ### Connect to RPi

-`ssh pi@192.168.43.201` (change IP to the one you found above, only works on local network) or alternatively `ssh pi@raspberrypi` (when the SSH username is still on default)
+1. `ssh pi@192.168.43.201` (change IP to the one you found above, only works on local network) or alternatively `ssh pi@raspberrypi` (when the SSH username is still on default)
+2. The Password for the connection can be found in the Raiz Notion Page under the subsection: Raspberry Remote Access

 ### Set up RPi from scratch